TeamHG-Memex/quickpin-api/README.md

 # QuickPin API

-Python wrapper for the QuickPin API
+Python wrapper for the QuickPin API.

 Includes a simple command line client.